 Katie Nemes Katie was the Qwire's inaugural life member who provided many years of exceptional and unwavering backstage support to the Qwire.
 She would be events manager one semester, then publicity officer, backstage manager, negotiator, translator, cleaner, counsellor, hotel for performing guests, friend to new member, protector of the Music Team, and always, Qwire's number one fan.
 That our first life member was someone who never sang a note is a testament to the many important roles she played for more than a decade, supporting the Qwire.
+Katie sadly passed away in 2017.

 Chris Ashcroft Chris Ashcroft was Qwire’s first Musical Director from 1993-1996 responding to the advert inviting gay men and lesbians to come along and sing.
 He was a secondary school teacher and father of 4 teenage sons and had only just come out as a gay man.
 It took a lot of courage to stand up in public in those days but Chris led the Qwire members through some wonderful early times before moving onto become the Assistant Conductor of the San Francisco Gay Men’s Chorus and more recently singing with the Sydney Gay and Lesbian Choir.